Papierkorb/bindgen/README.md

 ### Variables

-Variables are set by the user of the class (Probably through `ConfigReader.from_yaml`).
+Variables are set by the user of the class (probably through `ConfigReader.from_yaml`).
 All variable values are strings.

 Variable names are **case-sensitive**.
 A missing variable will be treated